timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle VII-Security and Drug Enforcement/CHAPTER 701-PORT SECURITY/SUBCHAPTER II-PORT SECURITY ZONES.md

     * (B) transfers such cargo or residue in any port or place, under the jurisdiction of the United States, within the territorial sea of the United States or the internal waters of the United States.

 ### §70132.
 Credentialing standards, training, and certification for State and local support for the enforcement of security zones for the transportation of especially hazardous cargo
-* (a) STANDARD.—The Commandant of the Coast Guard shall establish, by regulation, national standards for training and credentialing of law enforcement personnel—
+* (a) STANDARD.—The Commandant of the Coast Guard shall establish, by regulation, national standards for training and credentialing of public safety personnel—

   * (1) to enforce a security zone; or